MisterMassad/ideaMapper/README.md

    - Users appear "Online" iff the user is inside the current map.
    - A user would appear "Offline" if he's not in the current map, regardless if he's Online on the App/Website.
    - Not yet implemented in Realtime.
-- Added email confirmation before login.3
+- Added email confirmation before login.
+No session accesss before confirming your email.
+- Added a password reset functionality.
+(Password reset was a placeholder in the original Firebase project).
+   - Users can now reset their passwords.

 ## Background and Motivation